itsHanibee/infrared/README.md

 # Infrared on Digital Cameras
 ## Includes some .cube LUTs and presets to use with the filter feature on Nothing Camera
-> Examples courtesy of Mathieu Stern from YouTube, dj9kw.de & Rob Shea Photography
+> Examples courtesy of Mathieu Stern and snappiness from YouTube, dj9kw.de & Rob Shea Photography

 <img width="1136" height="639" alt="autochrome-look1" src="https://github.com/user-attachments/assets/7923bf65-eb0c-40d5-8261-1dd3263cc897" />